Interested in virtual office software?

 - Create specific channels for projects, individual topics, and teams.

-- Keep every client in the loop by adding them to a channel.
+- Keep every client and freelancer in the loop by adding them to a channel.

-- Use Slack on Android and iOS mobile devices.
+- Use Slack on your Android or iOS mobile device.

 - Integrates with Office 365 and Google Hangouts.